-The Most Popular Indian Dishes & Recipes
+The Top 9 Popular Indian Dishes

 The Indian cuisines are related by similar usage of spices.
 Often, Indian cooking is distinguished by the use of a larger variety of vegetables than many other well-known cuisines.
 Within these recognizable similarities, there is an enormous variety of local styles.